Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Proposed Randomized Single-Pass Algorithms

-where $\U=\C^\dag * \X *\R^\dag$.
-The middle tensor $\U$ is the best candidate as it minimizes the residual $\|\X-\C*\U*\R\|_F$.
-Obviously, this approach requires only one pass over the data for computing the middle tensor $\U$.
-Our experimental results confirm that this method is stable in the sense of a number of lateral and horizontal slice selections, but this approach has three main drawbacks.
-First, its accuracy is usually less than other techniques because the factor tensors $\C$ and $\R$ are not very accurate estimates of left and right singular tensors.
-Secondly, it usually requires a larger tubal rank for the desired accuracy.
-Thirdly, the computation of $\C^\dag * \X *\R^\dag$ is more expensive than the case of multiplication with random tensors because one can use structured random tensors to speed up the computations.
-In \cite{tarzanagh2018fast}, it is suggested to use $\U$ as the intersection tensor of some selected lateral and horizontal slices, as shown in Figure \ref{Pic2}.
-This new method is quite fast but suffers from the same instability problem when $L=K$, that is the number of lateral slices is the same as the number of horizontal slices.
-This algorithm is summarized in Algorithm \ref{crosstensor}.
+Notably, this approach requires only one pass over the data to compute the middle tensor $\U$.
+Our experimental results confirm that this method is stable with respect to the number of selected lateral and horizontal slices.
+However, it has three main drawbacks.

+First, its accuracy is generally lower than that of other techniques because the factor tensors $\C$ and $\R$ are not very accurate estimates of the left and right singular tensors.
+Second, it typically requires a higher tubal rank to achieve the desired accuracy.
+Third, the computation of $\C^\dag * \X * \R^\dag$ is more expensive than multiplication with random tensors, as one can use structured random tensors to accelerate the computations.

+In \cite{tarzanagh2018fast}, it is suggested to use $\U$ as the intersection tensor of some selected lateral and horizontal slices, as shown in Figure~\ref{Pic2}.
+This modified method is quite fast but suffers from the same instability problem when $L = K$, i.e., when the number of lateral slices equals the number of horizontal slices.
+This algorithm is summarized in Algorithm~\ref{crosstensor}.
+The following theorem establishes an upper bound on the TCUR approximation error in terms of the optimal CX and YR approximations.